Feeling stress may not seem optional, and the way you cope with stress can provide you with choices.

 When all else fails, going back to the basics can support you.
 Breathing, deep breathing, and belly breathing are built-in tools that you can access at any time.

-Self-care is important when it comes to fast acting stress relief.
+Self-care is important when it comes to fast acting stress relief strategies.
 Using sensory tools can help ground you quickly and provide you some space to figure out what’s next.

 2. Remind yourself that problems are temporary.